lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

  .. image:: appearance-icon-theme.png

 The tab for :guilabel:`LXQt theme` lets you change how the panel and notifictions appear.
+To change the theme left click on the theme name to change the theme.

 The :guilabel:`Font` tab has settings for fonts.
 To change the font size that desktop applications use choose the font tab and change the :guilabel:`point size` and enter in the size you want or use the up and down arrows to increase or decrease font size respectively.
 To change the default font there is a drop down box for font name that you can type the font name you or select from the drop down menu.
 The checkbox for  :guilabel:`use antialias fonts` and :guilabel:`font hinting` for fonts lets you also set antialiased fonts which are enabled for easier screen viewing.
 The :guilabel:`Resolution(DPI)` sets the resolution or dots per inch of the screen.